pmcclay/hc05_baudat/README.md

 ##noise##noise##noise##
 ```

-Now you know the SPP module's configured bit rate but *baudat* does not yet know what you know.
-To continue, type something so *baudat* can see how fast the SPP module sends serial data.
+Now you know the SPP module's configured bit rate but _baudat_ does not know which banner you could read.
+To continue, type something so _baudat_ can see how fast the SPP module sends serial data.
 Whatever you smash on the keyboard will probably work.
-'U' is robust because it looks like `0101010101` on the wire.
-Any sequence of more than one "ordinary" (7 bit) characters sent together (e.g. "line mode" vs "character mode") will probably work because there will probably be a single stop bit between characters `0xxxxxxx010xxxxxxx010xxxxxxx01`. *baudat* will match the bit rate of the SPP module and continue.
+'U' is robust because it looks like `0101010101` on the RX pin.
+Any sequence of more than one "ordinary" (7 bit) characters sent together (e.g. "line mode" vs "character mode") will probably work because there will probably be a single stop bit between characters `0xxxxxxx010xxxxxxx010xxxxxxx01`. _baudat_ will match the bit rate sent by the SPP module and continue:

 ```
 Hello at 57600 bps

 baudat HC-05 configuration tool

-Set name|polar|bps? [y/n]
+TODO Set name|polar|bps? [y/n]
 ```

 Answer `y`/`Y` to begin guided configuration of commonly configured parameters, or `n`/`N`  to send arbitrary AT commands to the HC-05.

-The "common" parameters include:
+The "commonly configured parameters" include:
 * Bluetooth device name
 * BT connection state signal polarity (when used as a RESET signal)
 * serial speed in bits per second (baud)

-Prompts and responses for guided configuration should be fairly self-explanatory:
+_baudat_'s prompts and responses for guided configuration should be fairly self-explanatory:

 ```
-Set name|polar|bps? [y/n] Y
+TODO Set name|polar|bps? [y/n] Y
+TODO
 Update Bluetooth device name? [y/n] Y

 New name: My_New_BT_Widget

 Update connection status polarity? [y/n] Y

-When connected, set status signal LOW or HIGH?
+TODO When connected, set status signal LOW or HIGH?
 0/1: 0

-Select new serial speed
+TODO Select new serial speed
 a: 115200
 b: 57600
 ...